British things

 When it comes to fashion, Britain has always been at the forefront of the industry.
 From the classic tailoring of Savile Row to the quirky street style of London, British fashion has a unique blend of tradition and trend-setting.

-One of the most iconic moments in British fashion was the introduction of the mini-skirt by Mary Quant in the 1960s.
-This daring style became a symbol of the feminist movement and sparked a cultural revolution.
+One of the most iconic moments in British fashion was the introduction of the miniskirt by Mary Quant in the 1960s.
+This daring style became a symbol of the feminist movement, sparking a cultural revolution.
 Today, designers such as Alexander McQueen and Vivienne Westwood continue to push boundaries and challenge fashion norms.

 The Fashion Industry in Britain